Checklist - To keep in mind for the autumn semester 2021

 - 1 June: Deadline for paying the first tuition fee instalment for fee-paying students.
 The tuition fee invoices are sent to citizens of a country outside of the European Union (EU), European Economic Area (EEA) and Switzerland in late-April (Master's applicants) or mid-May (Bachelor's applicants).
 More about tuition fees.

-- 28 August: Orientation day for new international students.
+- 27 August: Welcome reception for new international students.

-- 1 September: Gotland’s student union Rindi, invites new students to this (corona adapted) year’s welcoming events, the so called 'Lamning'.
-Read more about the digital lamning 2020.
+- First weeks of September: Gotland’s student union Rindi, invites new students to this (corona adapted) year’s welcoming events, the so called 'Lamning'.

-- 3 September: Guided trips with the sightseeing road train.
+- First week of September: Guided trip with the sightseeing road train.

 Important things to keep in mind